fastly/expressly/README.md

-# FlightPath
+# Expressly
-Express style router for Fastly Compute@Edge
+Express style router for Fastly's Compute@Edge

 ### Check the examples directory for examples